 Formal emails have become a huge part of our life.
 Almost every working routine starts with emails, we reply to clients, check our tasks, write announcements to our team, request information from colleagues or employees, follow-up with our network, and much more.

 We know that an average person sends and receives approximately 120 emails a day.
 On top of that, the number of email users worldwide is steadily growing.
-It is estimated that at the end of 2023, the number of email users will reach 4.4 billion.
-Here is why we need to understand how to properly enable this mean of communication
+We know that at the end of 2023, the number of email users will reach 4.4 billion.
+Here is why we need to understand how to properly enable this mean of communication.

-Even if you are an experienced specialist, you might’ve found yourself in uneasy situations in the process of composing emails for different purposes.
+Even if you are an experienced specialist, you might’ve found yourself in the situations when you need to compose an effective email for different purposes.
 In this article, you’ll find out how to implement proven practices in your own emails.

 Formal email's structure: What your email should have

-The structure of your email highly depends on the recipient you are writing to.
-The stage of your relationship with the recipients helps you identify the level of formality.
+So, what is the formal email format?
+The structure of your email depends on the recipient you are writing to.
+Your relationship with the recipients helps you identify the level of formality.
 Keep in mind, in most cases the safest way is to go with the formal version.

 Formal emails seem to be complicated and simple at the same time.
 The simplicity is about their strict structure.
-The structure is based on the following key elements of your email.
+Here is the structure on the following key elements of your email.

 The most significant part of your email is the first thing that your recipients see — a subject line.
 It must be convincing, relevant, and safe.
 Putting yourself in the shoes of a recipient can help you to decide if your subject line is good enough.
 You might ask yourself a question: Would I open an email with a similar subject?